-10 tips to make spring travel a breeze
+10 tips to make summer travel a breeze

-It's time for a vacation.
-You've booked your plane ticket and you're looking forward to beaches, boardwalks, relaxing by a pool and connecting with family and friends.
-You may already be wise to the benefits of booking your flight well in advance — so here are ten tips to make sure your vacation travel plans are seamless.
+It's time for a summer vacation.
+You've booked your ticket and you're looking forward to beaches, boardwalks, relaxing by a pool and connecting with family and friends.
+You may already be wise to the benefits of booking your flight well in advance — so here are ten tips to make sure your summer travel plans are seamless.

 1. Get equipped for a smooth journey with the handy United app

 Pack smart.
 Before packing your bags, check to see what exactly you can carry on and what you should plan to check.
-Planes are usually full during vacation season and you'll want to avoid having to check bags last minute that you intended to carry on.
+Planes are usually full during summer vacation season and you'll want to avoid having to check bags last minute that you intended to carry on.
 Also, familiarize yourself with regulation-size bags to avoid having to pay extra for oversized items.
-And, you can take it one step further by using BagsVIP, our door-to-door baggage delivery service.

 If you're traveling for a celebration and bringing gifts along, wait to wrap them until you reach your destination or consider shipping them.
 TSA agents may inspect wrapped packages, which could mean needing to undo your carefully wrapped packages and pristine bows.

 Also, keep in mind we can't accept hoverboards, smart wheels and other self-balancing recreational devices powered by lithium batteries as checked or carry-on bags.
 You must remove spare lithium batteries from any checked or gate-checked bags, including batteries that are part of the bags themselves.
 Once removed, you can bring these batteries on board.
 We don't allow bags with non-removable lithium batteries on any United flights, including United Express® flights.

 And to skip the wait at the baggage carousel, try BagsVIP, our door-to-door baggage delivery service.

 4. Read our information about special travel requests and recommendations